 or enrolled student.
 Essential components of any course of study may not be eliminated or circumvented.
 These accommodations are intended to promote equal access, not special privilege.

 Procedure and Documentation

 It is the student’s responsibility to make CMCC’s Disabilities Coordinator aware of his/her disability and need for accommodation in a timely manner including prior to or during the admissions process or prior to course registration.
 The Disabilities Coordinator may be reached by calling (207) 755- 5277 or submitting the contact form on the right side of this page.

 Documentation must be typed on official letterhead of the diagnosing practitioner.
 The practitioner must be a licensed and /or certified professional who is qualified to diagnose the stated disability and not related to the student.
-It must be current for the disability (for learning disability, within five years and based on adult scales; for all other disability areas, within one year).
+It must be current for the disability (for learning disability, within five years and adult scales; for all other disability areas, within one year).
 Documentation must include the following components:

 - Diagnosis must be described from Diagnostic and Statistical Manual of Mental Disorders IV or latest edition (if appropriate).

 - Date first diagnosed and beginning treatments or services.
 A general history and clinical interview should be included.